TargetSolutions/slate/source/index.html.md

 ## Getting your API credentials

 To generate API key/secret pairs, go to the [System Settings](https://crewsense.com/Application/ControlPanel/Options/) page, click "Integrations", and click "Generate new API credentials".
 The credentials will be listed in the table on that page.

+*note: Only users with System Settings permission will be able to access tokens / keys interface within the CrewSense platform*

 If you no longer use the API credentials or you suspect they have been compromised, please delete them, and generate new ones instead, if needed.